 - Now it is time for some real debugging with the Gnu debugger (www.gnu.org/software/gdb/) - GDB can be used for - Programs written in C, C++, Ada, Pascal etc - Running and stopping at specific positions in the code - Examining variables at run-time - Changing your program at run-time - $\bullet$ Bad news: The complete code needs to be re-compiled with a debug flag.
-This will produce ${\sim}1Gb$ extra of OpenFOAM binaries. - More bad news: The code will run much slower in debug mode, in particular when running under GDB.
-The reason is that nothing can be optimized, and that there is much more information to keep track of. - Good news: I have compiled it for you here at Chalmers. - Best news: GDB can help you implement a bug-free code, which can then be run fast in an optimized version (unless the compiler optimization introduces some bug).
+This will produce $\sim 1 \text{Gb}$ extra of OpenFOAM binaries. - More bad news: The code will run much slower in debug mode, in particular when running under GDB.
+The reason is that nothing can be optimized, and that there is much more information to keep track of. - Good news: I have compiled it for you here at Chalmers. - More good news: You can compile only your development in debug-mode. - Best news: GDB can help you implement a bug-free code, which can then be run fast in an optimized version (unless the compiler optimization introduces some bug).

-Compiling OpenFOAM in Debug mode
+Running (and compiling) OpenFOAM in Debug mode

 • In \$WM\PROJECT\DIR/etc/bashrc you find an environment variable WM\COMPILE\OPTION that can be set to Debug.
 That is what you need to do if you want to compile using the debug flag, or use the Debug version.
-Have a look at our OF21xDebug alias, which help us set that environment variable:
+Have a look at our OF22xDebug alias, which help us set that environment variable:

+'''

-alias OF21xDebug=\
+alias OF22xDebug=\

+'export FOAM_INST_DIR=/chalmers/sw/unsup64/OpenFOAM;\

+. $FOAM INST DIR/OpenFOAM-2.2.x/etc/bashrcHani WM COMPILE OPTION=Debug'

+'''

-- 'export FOAM\INST\DIR=/chalmers/sw/unsup64/OpenFOAM;\ - . \$FOAM\INST\DIR/OpenFOAM-2.1.x/etc/bashrcHani WM\COMPILE\OPTION=Debug' - In 1.6-ext you instead do export WM\COMPILE\OPTION=Debug before sourcing the Open-FOAM bashrc file. - Make sure that you use the Debug mode by typing: which icoFoam which should point at a path containing linux64GccDPDebug.
-Now you can compile or run all or parts of OpenFOAM in Debug mode. - Now it is time to learn the basics of GDB...
+- In 1.6-ext you instead do export WM\COMPILE\OPTION=Debug before sourcing the Open-FOAM bashrc file. - Make sure that you use the Debug mode by typing (in a new terminal):

+'''

+OF22xDebug which icoFoam which should point at a path containing linux64GccDPDebug.

+'''

+Compiling an application (or library) in Debug mode

+• Copy the icoFoam solver, re-name the executable name and location, and modify the first line in Make/options to:

+'''

+EXE\INC = -ggdb3 - DFULLDEBUG \setminus

+'''

+With this you can debug only this application.

+- Now you can compile all, or parts of, OpenFOAM in Debug mode. - Now it is time to learn the basics of GDB... - Do this in OF22xDebug